-Columbia exists as the result of a charter from the New York State Legislature and amendments to that charter require an act of the Legislature.
-(Compl. ¶¶ 132-36).
-The State holds the power of life and death over Columbia because the State can suspend its charter for failure to follow the State's educational policies and adhere to its rules and regulations.
+holds the power of life and death over Columbia because the State can suspend its charter for failure to follow the State's educational policies and adhere to its rules and regulations.
 Moore v.
 Bd.
 Regents Univ. of New York, 44 N.Y.2d 593, 599-600, 407 N.Y.S.2d 452 (1978).
-Since 1998, thousands of students have received Federal or State aid paid directly or via students to Columbia while it also directly received other government funds.
+Since 1998, thousands of students have received Federal or State aid, which was paid directly or via students to Columbia while the University also directly received Federal and State funds.
 (Compl. ¶¶ 55-67, 152-54, 157).
+USDOE alone provided \$15.9 million in direct awards to Columbia in 2007.
+(Id. ¶ 62).3

-The Women's Studies program at Columbia, as made clear by its website and course guide, does much more than instruct and train adherents in the Feminist belief system.
-It creates and furthers a communal system for the coherence of belief focusing on acceptable thought, practices, values, traditions and ritualistic language, such as the use of "gender" instead of "sex," unless accusing a man of "sexual" harassment.
-Women's Studies provides followers with the certainty that they are the sole possessors of the highest form of truth-Feminism.
-Feminism is a cultural and linguistic framework or medium that shapes the entirety of its followers' lives with thought patterns similar to an idiom that make possible the description of realities, the formulation of beliefs, and the experiencing of inner attitudes, feelings, and sentiments.
-Women's Studies advances Feminism as a worldview that dictates the thoughts, speech, and actions of all.
+The Women's Studies program at Columbia, as made clear by its website and course guide, does much more than provide a curriculum in the Feminist belief-system.
+It creates and furthers a communal and religious system for the coherence of belief focusing on acceptable thought, practices, values, traditions and ritualistic language, such as the use of "gender" instead of "sex."
+Women's Studies provides followers with a faith based certainty that they are the sole possessors of the highest form of truth-Feminism.
+The belief-system shapes the entirety of its followers' lives with thought patterns that make possible the description of realities, the formulation of beliefs, and the experiencing of inner attitudes, feelings, and sentiments.
+Feminism is advanced by Women's Studies as a worldview for dictating the thoughts, speech, and actions of all.
 It provides a conscious push toward an ultimacy and transcendence that provide norms and power for the rest of life.
 (Compl. ¶¶ 5-15).
-In literate societies, religious beliefs tend to be codified, which is another function of Women's Studies at Columbia.
+In literate societies, religious beliefs tend to be codified, which is also a function of Women's Studies at Columbia.